 LEADERSHIP: The first step is to identify one or more people who will champion the project, meaning that point person that will keep things moving forward, make sure all ducks are in a row, and who will care enough to see it through properly.
 In my opinion, this works best with one captain.
 I think that our 8 wall professional mural project as well as Artists' Alley was able to navigate and avoid too many arguments, pitfalls or blockades because I was personally ushering the project.
 I had many people assisting me along the way, the creative decisions for selection of artists and content were made by a small committee, and of course the artists made the actual artwork happen, but it was me as the distinct, non-disputable point person who attended the meetings, prepared the papers, communicated between parties and made decisions.
 So, if you plan to have a committee, make sure it is small, and made up of people who work very well together and with others.

 LOCATION/PERMISSION: The next step is finding a location and securing permission from the owner.
-You'll need to let him/her know that there will be several steps that occur as you move forward, and you will be coming to him/her for their approval of every step of the process: the idea and sketch of the art, any permits and approval from the city (more on that below), timing, wall prep. etc. When you are selecting a location, consider its visibility and meaning to the community.
+You'll need to let them know that there will be several steps that occur as you move forward, and you will be coming to them for their approval of every step of the process: the idea and sketch of the art, any permits and approval from the city (more on that below), timing, wall prep. etc. When you are selecting a location, consider its visibility and meaning to the community.
 Is the mural going to represent a particular community of people or perhaps a project or idea?
 Is it visible to a large audience of people, and accessible?
+How will the residents of the neighborhood feel about the art and can you include them in the process?
 Another important thing to consider is the state of the surface.
 The smoother, the better, and it's best if the surface is in tact.
 We painted murals on walls whose bricks were crumbling because it was an aesthetic emergency; it was a major eyesore in our town.
 The paint is impermanent because the bricks are crumbling, and in this case that was ok.
 However, in most cases you are investing the time and resources into a mural so that it will last for years to come.
 Smooth stucco makes for a good painting surface, as does flat metal or wood.
 Bricks are a common mural surface and cinderblocks as well; however be wary of walls with holes, crumbling bricks, jagged mortar and other challenges.

 It is also important to think long-term about the survival of the mural in case the building has a change of ownership.
 You should consider contracting with the property owner to ensure that, if they sell, they will include an "easement stipulation" or other provision to protect that work of art.